Getty Images

 Server placement is another key differentiator.
 With VoIP, UC servers are deployed and managed in-house.
 UCaaS is fully deployed and managed by a third-party cloud provider and accessed over the internet.

 VoIP delivers a closed platform for businesses free from reliance on third-party providers.
-This can be a strategic advantage for organizations that operate out of only a handful of physical locations or for those that struggle with reliable internet access.
+This can be a strategic advantage for organizations that operate from only a handful of physical locations or for those that struggle with reliable internet access.
 UCaaS, on the other hand, delivers far more flexibility for remote workforces that operate in work-from-home settings -- or those that operate multiple branches across geographically dispersed locations.

 For businesses that do not have highly distributed workforces and wish to maintain full control over their communications services, VoIP is a valid option.
 Most business leaders, however, are finding that acquiring and keeping skilled UC practitioners is becoming an increasingly difficult challenge.

 UCaaS offers all the benefits -- and more -- of localized VoIP systems without the headaches of managing UC systems in-house.
-As long as internet connectivity is reliable, UCaaS is quickly becoming the go-to choice for most.
+As long as internet connectivity is reliable, UCaaS is the go-to choice for most.